Kurosawa Akira, Abe Shinzo, The Kami of War, and a flock of geese?

 The well-maintained paths also make it a popular destination for mountain climbers, and the stretch south from the summit of Kamuro-san to Mokuzo-yama is more than 25km.
 After Kamuro-san, the mountains heading south in the Kamuro Mountain Range (on the 100 Famous Mountains of Yamagata List) are Komata-yama (1,366), Hiuchi-dake (1,237), Hachimori-yama (1,098m), and Mokuzo-yama (1,026m).
 Kamewari-yama (594m) is also nearby.
 All of these mountains (except Kamewari-yama) are part of the Kurikoma Quasi-National Park.

 Kamewari-yama is located on the borders of Shinjo City and Mogami Town.
-Legend has it that Yoshitsune and his band of followers passed through the Kamewari-toge mountain pass, and in the vicinity lie the Benkei no Nagematsu, and the Yoshitsune Benkei Inkstone.
+Apparently, the legendary Yoshitsune and his band of followers passed through the Kamewari-toge mountain pass.
+In the vicinity lie the Benkei no Nagematsu, and the Yoshitsune Benkei Inkstone.

 MOKUZO-YAMA